Pipeline protesters seize Minnesota construction site in bid to stop $4 billion project

 Dawn Goodwin, 50, another Native American protest leader from the area, noted that her ancestors had followed a prophecy to leave the East Coast and find the place “where the food grew out of the water” — and they found that cultivating wild rice.

-“We’re spiritually, culturally and historically connected to these lands,” she said.
+“We’re spiritually culturally and historically connected to these lands,” she said.

 Goodwin, who has participated in Native American rituals and prayers during past protests, said she considered the project more serious than a replacement of an old pipeline.